gradio-app/gradio/guides/06_other-tutorials/creating-a-new-component.md

 - run on a terminal `python path/demo/run.py` which starts the backend at the address [http://localhost:7860](http://localhost:7860);
 - in another terminal, run `pnpm dev` to start the frontend at [http://localhost:9876](http://localhost:9876) with hot reload functionalities.

+**Note**: If you have more than one Gradio backend running and need to configure which backend the dev server will connect to, set the `GRADIO_SERVER_PORT` environment variable when running the frontend and backend.
+That will configure the backend to listen on the port and the Vite dev server to connect on that port (the default is 7860).

 ## Conclusion

 In this guide, we have shown how simple it is to add a new component to Gradio, seeing step by step how the ColorPicker component was added.
 For further details, you can refer to PR: [#1695](https://github.com/gradio-app/gradio/pull/1695).